ONSdigital/csvcubed/external-docs/docs/guides/shape-data/standard-shape.md

 The standard shape extends the [common structure](./index.md#common-structure) by requiring that **each row** has a _measures_ column and a _units_ column; these columns define the measure and unit (of measure) for each row.

 The standard shape is most appropriate where you have a [sparse](../../glossary/index.md#sparse-data) data cube, i.e. there are a large number of possible combinations of dimension values, but very few of them have observed values recorded.
 If your data cube is [dense](../../glossary/index.md#dense-data), then consider using the [pivoted shape](./pivoted-shape.md).
+See [Converting to standard shape](./shape-conversion.md#converting-to-the-standard-shape) for instructions on how to convert the shape of your data in Python and R.

 ## Single Measure